 Established in 1999 as a home away from home for the children, the Retreat is a sanctuary – calm and nurturing.
 The rambling homestead is set on 45 hectares of gentle hills and slopes and can house up to 13 children.

 In many ways, the Retreat is a mini ‘United Nations’ – a place that embraces the diversity of all who live there – the cultural, ethnic, religious and gender differences of the children who are brought together because of their shared need for transformative surgery.

-Under the caring, watchful and compassionate eyes of Farm Manager Pat Weldon and Assistant Farm Manager Michelle Lyons, and supported by the volunteers, the children share the many tasks of running a large home, keeping their bedrooms tidy, folding clothes and washing the dishes.
+Under the care of Miracle sMiles Program Manager Deb Pickering and the team, and supported by dedicated volunteers, the children share the many tasks of running a large home, keeping their bedrooms tidy, folding clothes and washing the dishes.